 Knowing our own style and then adapting as leaders for those who we serve is vital.
 Understanding not everyone responds to change the same way as you — some love it, create and embrace it; others hate it, avoid it and resist it.
-Resistance can show up in ways like procrastination, frustration, gossip, misinformation, and negativity.
-If we add in the general weariness we’re all experiencing it makes it all the more challenging.
+Resistance can appear in ways like procrastination, frustration, gossip, misinformation, and negativity.
+If we add in the general weariness we’re all experiencing, it makes it all the more challenging.

 How do we navigate through the change?